primd-os/MissileMayhem/README.md

 # MissileMars
 The datapack used for the missilemars minecraft minigame.
+Note this is a [PRIMD Minigame module](https://github.com/primd-os/Hub) and does not work on it's own.

 Public server coming soon.